arturonline/docs/Web/Node/Modules.md

 # Modules

-In the Node module system, each file is treated as a separate module.
+In Node each file is a module.
 Functions and objects are added to the root of a module by specifying additional properties on the special exports object.
 Variables local to the module will be private.
 In this example, the variable `PI` is private to `circle.js`.

 On the first line, `bar.js` loads the module `circle.js` that is in the same directory as `foo.js`: